 Notifying the Creditor

 Though it is often wise to notify the credit card company of a large charge in advance, it could also create a problem.
 If the credit card company learns that you plan to make an expensive purchase, it could decide to limit your available funds.
 That decision depends on economic factors, your account history and a periodic check of your credit report.
-For instance, if the creditor learns that you’ve maxed out on all of your other card accounts that could send up a red flag and cause the creditor to limit your spending ability.
+For instance, if the creditor learns that you’ve maxed out all of your other card accounts, that could send up a red flag and cause the creditor to limit your spending ability.